 DA PAM 40-501 9-6a(1)(a) requires that the HPM report the number of Civilian Hearing Conservation (HCon) tests provided at a given location at least monthly.
-These data are obtained from the DOEHRS- HC daily report log.
+These data are obtained from the DOEHRS-HC daily report log.
 See workload below.
-Workload has increased steadily over the past 12 months, indicating an increased testing of noise-exposed CIV personnel.
+While October experienced a lower number of tests, workload has increased steadily over the past 12 months, indicating an increased testing of noise-exposed CIV personnel.
 Note: noise-exposed local national (LN) employee are not captured in these numbers as they are tested off-site on contract.